ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 {{RFC3168}} which can fall back to standard configurations, Transport Services systems MUST prohibit fallback for security protocols.
 For example, if a client requests TLS, yet TLS or the desired version are not available, its connection will fail.

-Clients are responsible for implementing protocol or version fallback using a Transport Services API if so desired.
+Clients are thus responsible for implementing security protocol fallback or version fallback by creating multiple Transport Services Connections, if so desired.

 # Acknowledgements